-isition ase Pre-MSA MSA TD ЕМІ D LRIP FRP Technica al Reviews ASR SRR/SFR PDR CDR PRR/ SVR PCA - Thread Sub- Thread MRL 1 MRL 2 MRL 3 MRL 4 MRL 5 MRL 6 MRL 7 MRL 8 MRL 9 FR PMRL 10 - Tech- nology Maturity Should be assessed at TRL 1 Should be assessed at TRL 2 Should be assessed at TRL 3 Should be assessed at TRL 4 Should be assessed at TRL 5 Should be assessed at TRL 6 Should be assessed at TRL 7 Should be assessed at TRL 7 Should be assessed at TRL 8 Should be assessed at TRL 9 B - Design B.2 - Design Maturity Manufacturing research opportunities identified.
+isition ase Pre-MSA MSA TD ЕМ D LRIP FRP Technica al Reviews - ASR SRR/SFR PDR CDR PRR/ SVR PCA - Thread Sub- Thread MRL 1 MRL 2 MRL 3 MRL 4 MRL 5 MRL 6 MRL 7 MRL 8 MRL 9 FF MRL 10 - Tech- nology Maturity Should be assessed at TRL 1 Should be assessed at TRL 2 Should be assessed at TRL 3 Should be assessed at TRL 4 Should be assessed at TRL 5 Should be assessed at TRL 6 Should be assessed at TRL 7 Should be assessed at TRL 7 Should be assessed at TRL 8 Should be assessed at TRL 9 B - Design B.2 - Design Maturity Manufacturing research opportunities identified.
 Applications defined.
 Broad performance goals identified that may drive manufacturing options.
 Top level performance requirements defined.
 Tradeoffs in design options assessed based on experiments.
 Product life cycle and technical requirements evaluated.
 SEP and T&E Strategy recognize the need for the establishment/ validation of manufacturing capability and management of manufacturing risk for the product life cycle.
-Initial potential KPPs identified for preferred systems concept.
+Draft Key Performance Parameters (KPPs) identified for preferred systems concept.
 System characteristics and measures to support required capabilities identified.
-Form, fit, and function constraints identified, and manufacturing capabilities identified for preferred systems concepts.
+Form, fit, and function constraints identified, and manufacturing capabilities identified for preferred system concepts.
 Lower level performance requirements sufficient to proceed to preliminary design.
 All enabling/critical technologies and components identified and product life cycle considered.
 Evaluation of design KCs initiated.
 Product data required for prototype component manufacturing released.
 System allocated baseline established.
-System and subsystem pre-liminary design sufficient for EMD.
-All enabling/critical technologies/components have been demonstrated.
-Preliminary design KCs defined.
-Product requirements and features are defined well enough to sup- port CDR even though design change traffic may be signifi- cant.
-All pro- duct data essential for component manufacturing has been released.
+Product requirements and features are well enough defined to support preliminary design review.
+Product data essential for subsystem/system prototyping has been released.
+Preliminary design KCs have been identified and mitigation plan in development.
+Product design and features are defined well enough to support CDR even though design change traffic may be significant.
+All product data essential for component manufacturing has been released.
 Potential KC risk issues have been identified and mitigation plan is in place.
 Detailed design of product features and interfaces is complete.
 All product data essential for system manufacturing has been released.
 Design change traffic does not significantly impact LRIP.
 KCs are attainable based upon pilot line demonstrations.
 Major product design features and configuration are stable.
 System design has been validated through operational testing of LRIP items.
 PCA or equivalent complete as necessary.
 Design change traffic is limited.
 All KCs are controlled in LRIP to appropriate quality levels.
 Product design is stable.
 Design changes are few and generally limited to those required for continuous improvement or in reaction to obsolesce nce.
 All KCs are controlled in FRP to appropriate quality levels.